Buy Green Coffee Beans from Canada

 Green Coffee refers to coffee beans before they are roasted.
 All coffee beans start out green (or green-ish, sometimes they can be lighter hues of green or even yellow or grey-ish) when harvested and imported, and are then roasted.
 While we don't supply a guide on roasting green beans, we're happy to supply small quantities to Canadians who would like to try their hand at home-roasting their own coffee.
 Home roasting carries a number of potential health risks (smoke inhalation) as well as safety risks (electrical, fire) which you undertake at your own discretion.

 We do not recommend, condone or in any way endorse consuming green coffee beans without first roasting to an internal temperature sufficient to kill bacteria and and other organic matter.
-Our screening and cleaning is done during the roasting process - green coffee is only minimally screened.
-May contain inorganic content such as stones and potentially fragments of processing equipment.
+Our screening and cleaning is done during the roasting process and green coffee is only minimally screened.
+May contain inorganic content such as stones and potentially fragments of processing equipment which is direct from origin.
+You should examine your coffee before roasting, grinding and brewing.
+We are not responsible for damaged equipment.

 About Roasted Coffee